rishav142k/appsmith/CONTRIBUTING.md

 ## How can I contribute?

-There are many ways in which we/one can to contribute to Appsmith.
+There are many ways in which we/one can to contribute to .
 All contributions are highly appreciated.

 #### 🐛 Report a bug
 Report all issues through GitHub Issues using the [Report a Bug](https://github.com/appsmithorg/appsmith/issues/new?assignees=Nikhil-Nandagopal&labels=Bug%2C+High&template=---bug-report.md&title=%5BBug%5D) template.